chromilo/udacity-suse-scholarship/README.md

 ---
 Day 59:
 1. Yesterday and the days before, I submitted my last Georgia Tech project with partner Luis.
 Many 2am sessions for this one.
 2. Today I completed the Observability project, submitted it twice for review by graders, and passed it on second try.
 Yay!
 Also today, I finished lessons 1-3 including reading about the project requirements for the Hardened Microservices Environment project.
 With only 8 days left before end of term on Dec 2, this will be tough.
 However, I see that we may have an automatic 4-week extension.
-Finished lesson 1, downloaded the project artifacts for Hardened Micrososervices Environment, and finished reviewing the requirements for it.
 ![image](https://user-images.githubusercontent.com/75153964/143086343-afb6d5b2-4bac-4a30-9cbc-6b2f1da1ed21.png)
 3. Busy with Georgia Tech final exam review for actual exam on Dec 9.
 ---